 Will you be selling tickets at the door?

 That has not been decided yet.
-We will make that decision after we decide on the Covid policy.

 What sort of documentation should I bring with me for use during check in this year?